-The pizza dough for the top of the pot pie needs to be stretched out so that there is about an inch to an inch and a half overhang all the way around the bowl.
+The dough for the top needs to be stretched out so that there is about an inch to an inch and a half overhang all the way around the bowl.

 I do not use a rolling pin.
-Using a rolling pin on yeast pizza dough can deflate all of the air bubbles in the dough.
+Using a rolling pin on any yeast pizza dough can deflate all of the air bubbles.

 Just place the dough right on top.
 Any excess dough can be cut off with kitchen scissors or a knife.

-Try and make the overhang fairly even to avoid a lopsided pizza pot pie.
+Try and make the overhang fairly even to avoid a lopsided pizza.

-Our recipe for pizza pot pie calls for baking at 400⁰F.
+Our recipe calls for baking at 400⁰F.
 This temperature will cook the crust without browning the cheese on the bottom too much.

 The crust and the cheese will turn darker the longer it is cooked.